 When two nodes communicate with each other over a dedicated communication path, it is called circuit switching.
 There is a need of pre-specified route from which data travels and no other data is permitted.
-In circuit switching to transfer the data, circuit must be established so that the data transfer can take place.
+In circuit switching to the here the data, circuit must be established so that the data transfer can take place

 Circuits can be permanent or temporary.
-Applications which use circuit switching may have to go through three phases:

-□ Establish a circuit
+Applications which use c t switching may have to go through three phases: Establish a circuit circuit